 A uniquely accessible archive database

-Including many secret government documents now declassified, this archive will offer a new perspective on British decolonization and global policy and strategy, as well as provide insight into international politics and diplomacy during the twentieth century.
+Including many secret government documents now declassified, this archive will offer new perspective on British decolonization and global policy and strategy as well as providing insight into international politics and diplomacy during the twentieth century.